arminstr/arminstr.github.io/en/_posts/2021-06-01-plastic-type-sensor.md

 <div class="container p-5"></div>

 ### Final Words and Planned File Release
 The targeted final file release is by end of Q3 2021.
+Currently, Armin is testing the electronics for the MEMS filter control.
+The MEMS filter itself should arrive within the next 4-6 weeks.
+The first results should therefore be expected by end of Q1 20201.
-If you want to help with software or hardware development feel free to contact us using the contact form linked below.
+If you want to help with software or hardware development feel free to contact us via contact@openrecycling.com or using the contact form linked below.

 <a class="btn btn-outline-primary my-sm-3" href="/{{page.lang}}/contact.html">{{site.data.translations['IndexHeadingButton'][page.lang]}}</a>
 ---